54481andrew/pathogen-spillover-forecast/README.md

 This script reads in the tif outputs from Generate_Reservoir_Layer.r and Generate_Pathogen_Layer.r, and, using data from human LASV serosurveys, outputs a prediction of human LASV seroprevalence and incidence across West Africa.
-This prediction is made in three steps:
+This script creates this prediction in three steps:

-1. Let $D_M$ and $D_L$ denote the reservoir and pathogen risk layers outputed Generate_*_Layer.r scripts above.
-Calculate the combined risk raster, $D_X$ as
+1. Let $D_M$ and $D_L$ denote the reservoir and pathogen risk layer outputs of the Generate_*_Layer.r scripts.
+Each of these risk layers are the averages of [nboots] model fits.
+Calculate the combined risk raster, $D_X$, defined as
 $$
 D_X = D_M \times D_L.
 $$